 Apple’s new 13-inch MacBook Pro with Apple’s M1 chip

 At its ”One more thing” online event on November 10, Apple introduced its first Macs equipped with the company’s own processors instead of Intel’s.
 Among those Macs were a new 13-inch MacBook Pro that sports Apple’s M1 processor.

 Processor, memory, graphics, and SSDs

-The solid-state-drives (SSDs) range from 128GB to 512GB in the standard configurations of the 13-inch MacBook Pro.
-In the 15-inch models, you start with either 256GB or 512GB.
-You can upgrade the SSD to up to 2TB on the 13-inch MacBook Pro, or up to 4TB on the 15-inch MacBook Pro.
+The solid state drives (SSDs) range from 256GB to 1TB in the standard configurations of the 13-inch MacBook Pro.
+In the 16-inch models, you start with either 512GB or 1TB.
+You can upgrade the SSD to up to 2TB or 4TB on the 13-inch MacBook Pro, or up to 8TB on the 16-inch MacBook Pro.

-Apple has six standard configurations of the MacBook Pro.
-Four of those models have the Touch Bar, a strip that’s located where the function keys are usually at the top of the keyboard.
+The MacBook Pro has the Touch Bar, a strip that’s located where the function keys are usually at the top of the keyboard.
 The Touch Bar is an OLED screen that lights up with different icons, buttons, and functions you can use relative to the tasks and app you are using on your Mac.
 For example, if you are using Messages, the Touch Bar will show a set on emoji, and you can tap the emoji you want to use.
 Learn more about the types of controls the Touch Bar offers.

 Models and prices